 Te Totohutanga o te Wahine 10 o Paengawhāwhā 1968 The Sinking of the Wahine 10 April 1968

+Though there have been worse shipping disasters in New Zealand with far greater loss of life, the sinking of the Wahine in 1968 is by far the most well known.
 The tragedy can be attributed to one major cause - the weather.
 The storm which exploded upon Wellington was one of the worst ever recorded in New Zealand.
 Its ferocity was due to it being a combination of two storms which by chance happened to merge directly over Wellington.

 The first storm began several days before as a minor tropical cyclone to the far north of New Zealand.
 It was initially expected to pass over the Chatham Islands, but on the night of 9-10 April (the limitations of technology at the time meant it could not be tracked overnight), it dramatically changed course and headed south to Wellington.
 At the same time a deep depression was heading up the South Island - and the two storms clashed together at almost exactly the same time as the overnight Lyttleton - Wellington ferry T.E.V Wahine approached the harbour entrance.

 Massive waves and hurricane force winds led to the ship being forced on to Barrett's Reef.
 This resulted in the loss of her starboard propeller and the failure of her port engine, leaving the ship without any propulsive power.
 With capsize inevitable, the order to abandon ship was given early that afternoon.
 Of the 734 passengers and crew on board, 51 people lost their lives.